apache/couchdb/src/docs/src/api/server/common.rst

       :ref:`selector objects <selectorobj>` in replication documents.
       ``doc_ids``, ``filter``, and ``selector`` are mutually exclusive.
-    :<json string source_proxy: Address of a proxy server through which replication from the source should occur (protocol can be "http" or "socks5")
+    :<json string source_proxy: Address of a proxy server through which replication from the source should occur (protocol can be "http", "https", or "socks5")
-    :<json string target_proxy: Address of a proxy server through which replication to the target should occur (protocol can be "http" or "socks5")
+    :<json string target_proxy: Address of a proxy server through which replication to the target should occur (protocol can be "http", "https", or "socks5")
     :<json string/object source: Fully qualified source database URL or an object which contains the full URL of the source database with additional parameters like headers.
 Eg: 'http://example.com/source_db_name' or